 “Dwelling”: An improvement of real property used, intended to be used, or suitable to be used for residential purposes, including, but not limited to, living, sleeping, cooking, or eating.
 The curtilage (boundary) of a dwelling is the land immediately surrounding it, including any closely associated buildings and structures.

 “Encroachment”: “Encroachment” means any improvement, development, physical obstruction or installation of a fixed object, including the planting of vegetation upon the District’s works or within the District’s Areas of Jurisdiction, or any ongoing land-use activity within the District’s Area of Jurisdiction.
-An encroachment or land-use activity allowed within the District’s Levee Area of Jurisdiction is at the District’s discretion, and may be allowed so long as such encroachment or land-use activity does not compromise or interfere with the integrity of the District Levee or District operations within the District Area of Jurisdiction.
-The District must be notified of any encroachment with the potential to impact the levee.
+An Encroachment or land-use activity allowed within the District’s Levee Area of Jurisdiction is at the District’s discretion, and may be allowed so long as such Encroachment or land-use activity does not compromise or interfere with the integrity of the District Levee or District operations within the District Area of Jurisdiction.
+The District must be notified of any Encroachment with the potential to impact the levee.

-“Non-Conforming Encroachment or Use”: An encroachment or ongoing land-use within the District’s Area of Jurisdiction which does not conform with all of the current provisions of these Regulations, or applicable local, state or federal law.
-Non-conforming encroachments or uses are prohibited by these Regulations.
-The District shall not approve Encroachment Permit Applications for non-conforming encroachments or uses except as provided in Section VI of these Regulations.
-All non-conforming encroachments constructed after the date of adoption of these Regulations without a District-issued permit shall be removed by the landowner, or may be removed by the District at the landowner’s expense.
+“Non-Conforming Encroachment or Use”: An Encroachment or ongoing land-use within the District’s Area of Jurisdiction which does not conform to current Regulations, or applicable local, state or federal law.
+Non-Conforming Encroachments or uses are prohibited by these Regulations, except as provided in Section VI.
+All Non-Conforming Encroachments constructed after the date of adoption of these Regulations shall be removed by the landowner, or may be removed by the District at the landowner’s expense.

 “Impervious Material:” Soil which has twenty (20) percent or more of its particles passing the No. 200 sieve, a plasticity index of eight (8) or more, and a liquid limit of less than fifty percent (50%).